sveltejs/kit/documentation/docs/11-packaging.md

 title: Packaging
 ---

+> `svelte-kit package` is experimental, and may undergo breaking changes.

 You can use SvelteKit to build component libraries as well as apps.

 When you're creating an app, the contents of `src/routes` is the public-facing stuff; [`src/lib`](/docs/modules#$lib) contains your app's internal library.